Medical, dental and mental health care

 Because of the requirements of their licenses, Neighborcare's medical, dental and behavioral health providers cannot provide care to patients who are outside of Washington state at the time of their appointment--even for phone or video visits.

 - You can communicate with your provider through MyChart while out of state.

-- When scheduling your appointment for a phone or video visit, staff will ask you if you will be in Washington state at the time of your appointment.
+- When scheduling your appointment for a video visit, staff will ask you if you will be in Washington state at the time of your appointment.